wegift/clubhub/README.md

 # clubhub

-Custom integrations between GitLab and Clubhouse
+Custom integrations between GitLab and Clubhouse.

+At WeGift we use Clubhouse for managing our work and GitLab for source control and code review.
+This small app adds some functionality to make our lives easier.

+At present this app:

+- Adds "Code Review" and "QA" labels to Clubhouse cards when certain people approve approve a linked merge request in GitLab.

 ## Install

 I've used this project to try out [Poetry](https://python-poetry.org/) at WeGift.
 You'll need that first.

 ```
 sudo apt-get install python3.8-venv